Michael A. Lindsey: Policy advocacy

+Through his research and advocacy, Lindsey emphasizes the importance of providing culturally competent care that patients recognize as authentic.
+He notes that addressing treatment barriers in the Black community requires overcoming historical institutional distrust and destigmatizing therapy by making care accessible within trusted community spaces.

 During a congressional staff briefing hosted by U.S. Representative Bonnie Watson Coleman (D, New Jersey) in December 2018, Lindsey called for the creation of a task force to address the growing prevalence of suicide in black children and adolescents.
 In April 2019, Rep. Watson Coleman announced the creation of the Congressional Black Caucus Task Force on Black Youth Suicide and Mental Health to identify causes and solutions, which empowered a working group of academic and practicing experts who were led by Lindsey and the McSilver Institute to produce a report.

 In December 2019, the task force released the report, and simultaneously introduced legislation aimed at addressing racial disparities in youth mental health care.
 Titled, “Ring the Alarm: The Crisis of Black Youth Suicide in America,” the report described an “alarming” increase in the suicide rates for Black children and teenagers within the previous generation.
 The trend was notable to Lindsey and the other researchers given historical data showing lower rates of suicide among Black Americans.
 The report called for more federal funding of research relating to black youth mental health and suicide, as well as support for evidence-based interventions and best practices for clinicians, school personnel, teachers, parents and others who interact with Black youth.
 The companion legislation, the Pursuing Equity in Mental Health Act (H.R.
 1475), authorized $805 million in grants and other funding.
 It passed in the U.S. House of Representatives in 2021.

 Meanwhile, the New York State Department of Mental Health wrote in January 2020 that it had begun working with Lindsey and staff at the McSilver Institute to develop strategies related to black youth suicide prevention, using the “Ring the Alarm” report as a “starting point.”

 The “Ring the Alarm” report, and Lindsey’s role in it, was cited by FCC Commissioner Geoffrey Starks in a July 2020 memo relating to the implementation of the National Suicide Hotline Improvement Act of 2018.
 National Institute of Mental Health Director Joshua Gordon also cited the report in a September 2020 message which described the institute’s intention to expand funding for research relating to black youth suicide, including through a Notice of Special Interest (NOSI) in Research on Risk and Prevention of Black Youth Suicide released in June of that year.